RZZT/website/_posts/2018-11-18-introduction-to-foss.markdown

 The free software movement was started by Richard Stallman, a graduate of Harvard University and former employee of the Massachusetts Institute of Technology (MIT).

 During his time at MIT, Stallman worked with like-minded programmers.
-At MIT software was not licensed in a restrictive manner and open collaboration was encouraged, but by the early 1980s almost all commercial software was licensed as propriety software.
+At MIT, software was not licensed in a restrictive manner and open collaboration was encouraged, but by the early 1980s almost all commercial software was licensed as propriety software.

 Unhappy with the direction of the software industry toward limiting the freedom of programmers and users, Stallman founded the free software movement.
 The main objective of the free software movement is to promote the above-mentioned freedoms.